Department of Social Protection: Overview

-In carrying out its mandate the department undertakes a variety of functions including:
+In carrying out its mandate the department undertakes a variety of functions.

 The department formulates appropriate social protection policies and administers and manages the delivery of statutory and non-statutory schemes and services.
 It is responsible for the delivery of a range of social insurance and social assistance schemes including provision for unemployment, illness, maternity, caring, widowhood, retirement and old age.
 Payments are made to nearly 950,000 people each week with over 1.5 million people directly benefiting from those payments.
 The budget allocation for 2021 is €25.1 billion.
 Prior the dissolution of FÁS in 2013, the department took over its employment support functions.

 Payments are generally divided into three groups: